-In our opinion, the Esef report #[checksum] has been prepared in a format that, in all material respects, enables uniform electronic reporting.
+In our opinion, the ESEF report has been prepared in a format that, in all material respects, enables uniform electronic reporting.

-Basis for Opinions
+Basis for Opinion

-We have performed the examination in accordance with FAR's recommendation RevR 18 Examination of the Esef report.
+We have performed the examination in accordance with FAR's recommendation RevR 18 Examination of the ESEF report.
 Our responsibility under this recommendation is described in more detail in the Auditors' responsibility section.
 We are independent of BHG Group AB (publ) in accordance with professional ethics for accountants in Sweden and have otherwise fulfilled our ethical responsibilities in accordance with these requirements.